KnpLabs/KnpMenuBundle/src/Resources/doc/disabling_providers.rst

     knp_menu:
         providers:
             builder_alias: false    # disable the builder-alias-based provider
-            builder_service: false
+            builder_service: false  # this option is deprecated
-            container_aware: true   # keep this one enabled.
-Can be omitted as it is the default
+            container_aware: true   # this option is deprecated

 .. note::